paulwizviz/lotterystat/README.md

 * `internal` - common Go packages that are accessible via main packages under cmd
 * `scripts` - a collection of Bash script to trigger operations such as build, benchmarking, etc
 * `testdata` - data intended to support test throughout the project

+In this project the business models are organised around these packages:

+* `euro` -- package of model for Euro Lottery draw
+* `sforl` -- package of models for Set for Life draw

+The repositories are organised around these packages:

+* `repo` -- package of database related handlers
+* `csvproc` -- package of csv operations

+These packages are dependent on the business models

 ## Disclaimer